JoshJarabek7/anchoring/README.md

 1. Use the crawler to fetch documentation
 2. Search for documentation snippets using natural language queries
 3. Save and organize knowledge bases

+## Using the MCP without running the Application

+Once you've crawled and processed your URLs and snippets within the desktop application, you no longer need to have the application running.
+However, the docker-compose file in mcp-server needs to be up-and-running in order for Cursor or Claude to query documentation snippets.

 ## Troubleshooting